 You can still submit your request to renew your DACA until the courts decide otherwise, so long as you remain eligible for DACA.
 There is no way for us to know for sure how much time you have left to file your request to renew your DACA.
-Because the DACA cases will now go through the normal appeals process instead of being reviewed by the Supreme Court, there may not be another decision affecting DACA Renewals for several months (possibly even a year).
+Because there are multiple DACA cases across the country that are going through the courts, there may not be another decision affecting DACA Renewals for several months.

-We still recommend that you file your renewal request at least 120 days (about 4 months) before your DACA expires.
+If your DACA expires, within the next year, please consider renewing your DACA now.
 You do not have to wait until 150 days (5 months) before your DACA expiration date to submit your request to renew DACA.
+We recommend that you file your renewal request at least 120 days (about 4 months) before your DACA expires.
 Regardless of when your DACA expires, USCIS will process your renewal request.
-However, you may not want to file your renewal request now if your DACA will not expire for a very long time.
 Below are some factors to consider if your DACA expiration date is beyond 150 days.
 We recommend that you talk this through with a Center attorney: